Sidemount diving: Redundancy of gas

 Technical divers have generally used a redundant gas supply system, either isolation-manifolded or independent back-mounted cylinders.
 Recreational divers have traditionally resorted to using buddy supplied gas, or relatively small bailout 'pony cylinders' or 'ascent bottles' for out-of-air emergencies.
 Whether attached to the primary cylinder, or slung at the chest, these cylinders often present problems with stability and streamlining, whilst not always providing more than a bare minimum supply of air for emergency ascent.
 Sidemount diving with two equal-sized cylinders helps resolve stability and streamlining issues, and can ensure that an adequate redundant reserve of air is maintained, similar to back-mounted twins.

 Back-mounted manifolded cylinders provide easy access to the whole gas supply in the event of a regulator failure and shut-down.
 However, the manifold itself creates additional potential o-ring failure points, and a major leak at the manifold will deprive the diver of at least one-half of the remaining gas supply.
 Independent cylinders, when sidemounted, provide more reliable gas redundancy, and allow greater access to all remaining gas by switching regulators between cylinders or feather breathing, provided the diver is competent at the additional skills required.)

+Convenience

+Sidemount does not require complicated hardware.
+It can be done using the most commonly available rental cylinders (Al 80s), needing only simple rigging.
+If the diver is also renting the regulators, they can usually be reconfigured for the purpose with a simple wrench and one or two low pressure port plugs.
+The harness and buoyancy compensator can be light and compact for travel.